Got kids? Want to travel? For families traveling with kids during the winter holidays there are many magical places to go.

 The city sparkles with lights and everywhere you’ll find sumptuous things to eat like candy-studded bûche de Noël (Yule logs), spiced pork pie, and chocolate mousse with candied chestnuts.

-Chicago: The Windy City is a chilly but delightful winter wonderland of Midwest charm, snow, lights, and holiday spirit.
+The Windy City is a chilly but delightful winter wonderland of Midwest charm, snow, lights, and holiday spirit.

 Many beloved tourist destinations, like Lincoln Park Zoo, Macy’s, and Daley Plaza, go all out this time of year.